Meet Claire, Enrico and their baby bump

 Tips to make life easier

 Here are some handy tips to help you prepare for a change in lifestyle.
-Have a chat with other people in your PEPE group, or with your family and friends to learn more tips and tricks for helping your money go further.
+It's always worth having a chat with other people in your antenatal group, or with your family and friends to learn more tips and tricks for helping your money go further.

 The more money you can save before baby arrives, the easier life can be once baby is born.
-Remember even $20 per week over the space of a year will give you around $1000, enough to purchase a big ticket item without resorting to debt
+Remember even $20 per week over the space of a year could give you around $1000, enough to purchase a big ticket item without resorting to debt.

 Don’t buy everything at once

 It can be tempting to get everything before baby arrives.
 As every baby is different, it can be cheaper to wait and see what baby actually needs.

 Have a think about:

 • Accessories for different feeding styles or even nappies.
 Baby may respond differently

 • Baby travel options - features in your buggy or pack may not end up meeting your needs

 • Changing options - you may find a changing mat/blanket or towel on the floor might be the option for you